 Where we are using your personal data for direct marketing, including profiling for direct marketing purposes, you can object to us doing so.

 You will not normally have to pay a fee to exercise these rights.
 We may, however, charge a reasonable fee or refuse to comply with a request if it is unfounded or excessive.

 If you wish to exercise your rights, please contact us at firstname.lastname@example.org.

 Should you have any concerns about how we may be handling your personal data, please contact us.

-You can also lodge a complaint with the Information Commissioner’s Office.
-They can be contacted using the information provided at: https://ico.org.uk/concerns/.
+If you are unhappy with the outcome of either your request or with our processing of your personal data, you can also lodge a complaint with the Information Commissioner’s Office.
+They can be contacted using the information provided at: https://ico.org.uk/concerns/

-You can contact Central England Co-operative Limited in relation to data protection and this Privacy Notice by emailing us at email@example.com or by writing to:
+You can contact Central England Co-operative Limited in relation to data protection and this privacy notice by writing to: